Cognition: Thinking

 Thinking is a mental activity in which concepts, ideas, and mental representations are considered and manipulated.
 Many cognitive processes fall into this category, including reasoning, concept formation, problem solving, and decision-making.

 Logical reasoning deals with information in the form of statements by inferring a conclusion from a set of premises.
 It proceeds in a rigorous and norm-governed manner to ensure that the conclusion is rationally convincing and supported by the premises.
 Logical reasoning encompasses deductive and non-deductive reasoning.
 Deductive reasoning follows strict rules of inference, providing the strongest support: the conclusion of a deductive inference cannot be false if all the premises are true.
-An example is the inference from the premises "all men are mortal" and "Socrates is a man" to the conclusion "Socrates is mortal".
-Non-deductive reasoning makes a conclusion rationally convincing but does not guarantee its truth.
+An example is the syllogism from the premises "all men are mortal" and "Socrates is a man" to the conclusion "Socrates is mortal".
+Non-deductive reasoning aims to make a conclusion rationally convincing but does not guarantee its truth.
 For instance, inductive reasoning infers a general law from many individual observations, like concluding that all ravens are black based on observations of numerous black ravens.
 Abductive reasoning, another type of non-deductive reasoning, seeks the best explanation of a phenomenon.
 For example, a doctor uses abductive reasoning when they infer that a child has chickenpox as an explanation of the child's skin rash and fever.

 Through concept formation, the mind learns to identify common patterns among diverse instances.

 Problem-solving is a goal-directed activity that aims to overcome obstacles and arrive at a pre-defined objective.
 This happens, for instance, when determining the best route for an upcoming trip.
 Problem-solving starts with comprehending the problem, which typically involves an understanding of the initial state, the goal state, and the obstacles or constraints that hinder progress.
 Some problems are well-structured and have precise solution paths.
-For ill-structured problems, by contrast, it is not possible to determine which exact steps are successful.
-To find solutions, creativity in the form of divergent thinking generates many possible approaches.
-Convergent thinking evaluates the different options and eliminates unfeasible ones.
+For ill-structured problems, by contrast, it is not possible to determine which exact steps will be successful.
+Divergent thinking is an approach to problem-solving that generates many possible solutions.
+It is usually combined with convergent thinking, which evaluates the different options and eliminates unfeasible ones.
 Thought often relies on heuristics or general rules to find and compare possible solutions.
-Common heuristics are to divide a problem into several simpler subproblems and to adapt strategies that were successful for similar problems encountered earlier.
+A common heuristic is to divide a problem into several simpler subproblems.
+Another heuristic is to adapt strategies that were successful for similar problems encountered earlier.

 Closely related to problem-solving, decision-making is the cognitive process of choosing between courses of action.
-To determine the best alternative, it weighs the different options by assessing their advantages and disadvantages, for example, by considering their positive and negative consequences.
-According to expected utility theory, a decision is rational if it selects the option with the highest expected utility, which is determined by the probability and the value of each consequence.
-To assess the probability of an outcome, people use various heuristics in everyday situations, such as the representativeness heuristic, the availability heuristic, and anchoring.
+To determine the best alternative, it weighs the different options by assessing their advantages and disadvantages—for example, by considering their positive and negative consequences.
+According to expected utility theory, a decision is rational if it selects the option with the highest expected benefit, which is determined by the probability and the value of each consequence.
+To assess the probability of an outcome, people use various heuristics, such as the representativeness heuristic (judging by similarity to prototypes), the availability heuristic (privileging easily accessible information), and anchoring (relying on reference points).